monolayer/monorepo/packages/sdk/docs/guide/broadcast.md

 ```

 :::info **Important**
-Export the `Broadcast` workload as the `default` export and only one `Broadcast`workload across all workload files.
+Export the `Broadcast` workload as the `default` export, and ensure there is only one `Broadcast` workload across all workload files.
 :::

 ::: code-group